Michael A. Pollock, Ph.D.

 Head, Information, Cyber and Spectrum Superiority Department

-Dr. Pollock received his bachelor’s of science, master’s of science, and Doctor of engineering degrees in electrical engineering from Texas A&M University, where he studied ultra-wideband radar and microwave circuit design under the direction of Dr. Kai Chang.
+Dr. Michael A. Pollock received his bachelor’s of science, master’s of science, and Doctor of engineering degrees in electrical engineering from Texas A&M University, where he studied ultra-wideband radar and microwave circuit design under the direction of Dr. Kai Chang.

 After making numerous contributions to the Navy’s inverse synthetic aperture, ultra-wideband and passive ship countermeasure programs at the Naval Ocean System Center, Dr. Pollock assumed leadership of the Radar Branch at the Space and Naval Warfare Center in San Diego.
 During this time he developed targets, countermeasures, hardware and signal processing for multiple radars spanning HF though millimeter wave.
 He subsequently joined the Avionics Mission Sensors Group at the Naval Air Weapons Center at Patuxent River Maryland, where he led airborne several sensor technology developments for the Hawkeye, Orion, and Hornet.